North Buxton: History

 The North Buxton community was established in 1849 by Rev. William King, a Scots-Irish/American abolitionist.
-He had immigrated from Scotland to the United States as a young man, worked as a teacher and tutor to planters' families for years in Louisiana, and married into a planter family.
+He had emigrated from Scotland to the United States as a young man, worked as a teacher and tutor to planters' families for years in Louisiana, and married into a planter family.
 After his wife died, he inherited her estate, including 15 slaves.
 He initially allowed the slaves to keep fees earned after being hired out.
 After becoming a Presbyterian minister and missionary in Canada, King decided to free his slaves and relocate them to that free country.

 He worked with the Governor General, Lord Elgin, to create the Elgin Association, to manage development of a 9,000-acre parcel near Lake Erie for a community where freedmen and fugitive slaves, known as Negro refugees in Canada, might settle.
 The Elgin Settlement eventually was organized as the communities of North and South Buxton.
 The Association provided land at low cost, and financing for those who would build a house and develop the land, to aid the African Americans.

-In the years before the American Civil War, these refugee slaves usually reached Canada via the Underground Railroad from the United States.
-Thousands had been settling in southwest Ontario, as it was easily reached from a number of midwestern states and western New York.
+In the years before the American Civil War, these refugee enslaved people usually reached Canada via the Underground Railroad from the United States.
+Thousands had been settling in Southwest Ontario, as it was easily reached from a number of midwestern states and Western New York.
 Among the notable residents was William Parker, a leader of the Christiana Resistance in 1851 in the free state of Pennsylvania, where he and his neighbors fought off a party trying to capture four fugitive slaves from Maryland.
 From Buxton, he became a correspondent of Frederick Douglass' newspaper, The North Star.
 He was active in the community and was elected to local office for many years.

 The growing population was visited by Americans, in addition to Canadians interested in its progress.
 A reporter from the New York Herald Tribune wrote admiringly about it in 1857.
-During the late years of the American Civil War, after the Emancipation Proclamation in early 1863 freed many slaves in the South, a Freedmen's Inquiry Commission was established by the Secretary of War to gather information about the "condition and capacity" of the "population just set free."
+During the late years of the American Civil War, after the Emancipation Proclamation in early 1863 freed many enslaved peoples in the South, a Freedmen's Inquiry Commission was established by the Secretary of War to gather information about the "condition and capacity" of the "population just set free."
 On its behalf, Dr. Samuel Gridley Howe and J.M.W.
 Yerrinton, as secretary and reporter, visited numerous communities in Canada West (present-day Ontario) during the summer of 1863 to gather information about the many former American slaves who had gained freedom and settled there.
 Among those communities was Buxton.